SUDHARSANAM2/Task-Management-App/README.md

 # Task-Management-App
-“This project is a part of a hackathon run by https://www.katomaran.com
+This project is a part of a hackathon run by https://www.katomaran.com